-Learn about local marine history with a tour of the famous Point Lonsdale lighthouse, used to guide big ships through the treacherous waters of The Rip.
+A tour of the famous Point Lonsdale lighthouse, used to guide big ships through the treacherous waters of The Rip, is a great way to learn about local marine history.
 Visit the cave of 'Wild White Man' William Buckley, an escaped convict who lived for 32 years with the local Aboriginal population and reputedly sheltered in a cave under the lighthouse.